isomerpages/moe-yusofishaksec/_yi-connect/Info for Parents & Students/Student iCON email.md

 You have been given a handout with your student iCON email address and password.

-If you are locked out of your account please look for Mr Nazeen or Mr Nofal at Digital trek (level 5) at the following hours to reset your password.
+If you are locked out of your account please look for the Desktop Engineer at Digital trek (level 5) at the following hours to reset your password.